Sigbog is an avid gamer whose passion for Pokémon was reignited by "Pokémon Go" and now "Pokémon: Let's Go" in turn.

 To maximize your experience, and catch chance, you can switch to Co-Op mode.

-Simpy take off your Joy Cons and shake the 2nd one when you're on the catch screen.
+Simpy take off your Joy Cons and shake the second one when you're on the catch screen.
 It will open up a "Support Trainer" by splitting the screen in half and giving each player the chance to catch.
-This means you can use 2 berries, 2 Poke Balls, and throw with each player.
-If you throw simultaneously, you'll get a special catch sequence that both increases the chance of catching the Pokemon as well as increasing the experience you get by granting a "Synchronized Bonus".
+This means you can use two berries, two Poké Balls, and throw with each player.
+If you throw simultaneously, you'll get a special catch sequence that both increases the chance of catching the Pokémon as well as increasing the experience you get by granting a "Synchronized Bonus."

 Given that Chansey can be pretty hard to catch and having one run away will break your catch combo, this is incredibly useful and I highly recommend it.